nhu92/Mixed-DNA-Project/08-EstimateMixedNumber.md

 I will estimate the data from our previous dataset, give a probability and try to tease apart how many species hidden in the mix.

 ---

+Got a lot of real data to test on.
+There are several species that I can identify correctly but forr the Monocot, especially the non-grass ones, there is an issue that they will evenly grouped with all of those references plus stout camphor, water lily, and amborella.
+I wish if I can figure these out by calculate the node probability.
+Also, the probability is not quite working here I need to tune up the values.